Florence Cheap Hotels – Tips & Advice

 5. Hotel Casci – San Lorenzo

-Fantastic little budget hotel on the second floor of a 15th century palace.
-The tidy rooms are simply decorated and on the small side, but they do offer large four- and five-bedded rooms for families.
-All rooms have air conditioning, free wifi, and a mini-fridge; some add balconies.
+Fantastic little budget hotel on the second floor of a 15th-century palace.
+The tidy rooms are simply decorated and on the small side, but they do offer large four and five-bedded rooms for families.
+All rooms have air conditioning, and a mini-fridge; some add balconies.
 Their Italian-style breakfast includes homemade pastries and espresso and can be set up extra early for travelers taking day trips; the owner is always onsite during this meal to get to know each guest.
-Located one and a half blocks from San Lorenzo Church, near the Market, and just a three minute walk to the Accademia or the Duomo.
+Located one and a half blocks from San Lorenzo Church, near the Market, and just a three-minute walk to the Accademia or the Duomo.

 6. Hotel Ester – San Lorenzo

 Straightforward boutique hotel on the second floor of a multi-use building, offering clean and contemporary rooms with one to four beds, some with views of Brunelleschi’s Dome and the city’s red rooftops.
-Rooms all include air conditioning, free wifi, and a mini fridge; some have balconies.
+Rooms all include air conditioning and a mini-fridge; some have balconies.
 Breakfast is included in most room rates or can be added on for €5.
-Self-serve coffee and tea is available anytime; there is also a shared kitchen and self-serve laundry room.
+Self-serve coffee and tea are available anytime; there is also a shared kitchen and self-serve laundry room.
 Hotel Ester is conveniently situated in San Lorenzo, near the Market, San Lorenzo Church, and the SMN train station, within fifteen minutes of the Accademia, Uffizi, and Bargello Museums.

 7. Hotel Cestelli – City Center